lannes/Flutter-AdaptiveCards/README.md

 2023 07

+* Remove `fontSizes` and `fontWeights` from host_config - use inherited themes
-* Eliminate all hard coded Text sizes and colors
+* Eliminate all hard coded Text sizes and colors to use inerited themes
 * Updated to work with Flutter > 3.7 that implements null safety.
 Tested with Flutter 3.10
 * added minimal `Table` implementation as a starting point
 * migrated from `print()` to `developer.log()`